texnokot/techsummit2018/README.md

 ### Additional bonus: security

 Since I'm a security girl, I always encourage people to have security checks.
-So we are going to add Whitespace Bolt extension in build pipeline.
+So we are going to add WhiteSource Bolt extension in build pipeline.
 This allows us to see how secure and updated are used libraries.
 Additionally, we can see their licenses.
 Good catch and for free.
 Get extension [here](https://marketplace.visualstudio.com/items?itemName=whitesource.ws-bolt)

 To enable it in build pipeline add following in the end of YAML file: